Tetanus Vaccine: Questions and Answers

 Are there any adults who should not get the tetanus vaccine?

-If you have a history of coma, or seizures within a week following a tetanus vaccine that contains pertussis components, get Td vaccines only.
+You should not get a Tdap vaccine if you have had a severe allergic reaction after a previous Tdap vaccine.
+You also should not get a Tdap vaccine if you have a history of coma or seizures within a week following a previous Tdap vaccine.
 Talk to your doctor if you have a history of epilepsy or other nervous system problems, severe pain or swelling in the past after a previous tetanus vaccine, or a history of Guillain-Barre syndrome.

 Wait to get the Tdap vaccine if you have a moderate to severe acute illness.